ProbablyAsexual/Anilist-Profile/profile-themes/current-theme/README.md

 ## **Changelog**

 **24/06/21 (1.4.1)**
-- Added some more comments in specific code blocks.
+- Added some more comments in specific code blocks
-- Made changes to the cursor function.
+- Made changes to the cursor function
-    - Added an !important tag to keep the cursor constant over every element.
+    - Added an !important tag to keep the cursor constant over every element
-    - Edited the markdown CSS for spoiler tags to prevent the cursor from reverting when hovering over them.
+    - Edited the markdown CSS for spoiler tags to prevent the cursor from reverting when hovering over them

 **23/06/21 (1.4.0)**
-- Started doing a changelog.
+- Started doing a changelog
-- Added custom cursor option.
+- Added custom cursor option
-- Added code to colour links blue when hovered over.
+- Added code to colour links blue when hovered over
-- Made most numbers into variables to make customisation and editing easier.
+- Made most numbers into variables to make customisation and editing easier